-The Bilingual Education Act (BEA) of 1968 was created under Title VII as a part of the Elementary and Secondary Education Act (ESEA) of 1965 and was the first comprehensive federal intervention that helped to shape education policy of language minority students (de Jong, 2011).
-It was originally introduced by the Texas Senator Ralph Yarborough, who explained that Spanish-speaking students completed four years less schooling than their Anglo peers on average across the state (de Jong, 2011).
-According to de Jong (2011), the BEA received much support due to similar experiences nationwide with English learner populations and passed in 1968 in an effort to secure more resources, trained personnel and special programs to meet the needs of this population.
-Through the BEA, Yarborough proposed bilingual education to address the perceived English proficiency problem (de Jong, 2011).
+The Bilingual Education Act (BEA) of 1968 was created under Trife VII as a part of the Elementary and Secondary Education Act (BEA) of 1965 and was the first competensive federal intervention that helped to alwape education policy of language minority students (de Jong, 2011).
+It was originally introduced by the Tessa Senator Flatph Yarborough, who explained that Spanish-speaking students completed four years less a choosing than their Anglo parts on average across the state (de Jong, 2011).
+According to de Jong (2011), the BEA received much support due to similar experiments nationwide with English learner populations and passed in 1068 in an effort to secure more resources, trained personnal and special programs to meet the needs of this population.
+Through the BEA, Yarborough proposed bilingual education to address the perceived English professory problem (de Jong, 2011).

 Lau v.
-Nichols (U.S. Supreme Court)
+Nichols (US Supreme Court)

-The U.S. Supreme Court ruled unanimously that the California school district, in question, failed to provide supplemental English language instruction to students of Chinese descent that spoke no English.
+The U.S. Supreme Court ruled unanimously that the California school district, in question, failed to provide supplemental English language Instruction to students of Chinese descent that spoke no English.
 This violated the Fourteenth Amendment and Civil Rights Act.
-The implications of the Lau v.
+The Implications of the Lau v.
 Nichols case on expanding the rights of English Learners in public schools and creating a pathway for bilingual education mandates would not be possible if not for the court ruling in favor of Lau.
-According to TEA (2019, 5).
+According to TEA (2019, 5):

-- With Lau vs. Nichols, the U.S. Supreme Court guaranteed children an opportunity to a meaningful education regardless of their language background.
-Although the court did not specifically mandate bilingual education, it did mandate that schools take effective measures to overcome the educational challenges faced by non-English speakers (TEA, 2019). - The Office of Civil Rights (OCR) interpreted the court's decision as effectively requiring bilingual education unless a school district could prove that another approach would be equally or more effective (Pottinger, 1970).
-The Lau Remedies are a set of guidelines instituted in response to the Lau v.
-Nichols case that mandated school - •The Lau Remedies are a set of guidelines instituted in response to the Lau v.
-Nichols case that mandated school districts to comply with Title VI (the title that prohibits descrimination based on race, color or national origin in programs or activities that receive Federal financial assistance).
-Though The federal government has never mandated a particular approach to instructing language learners, "the Lau Remedies essentially require districts to implement bilingual education programs for LEP students."
-(Wright 2018)
+With Lau vs. Nichols, the U.S. Supreme Court guaranteed children an opportunity to a meaningful education regardless of their language background.
+Although the court did not specifically mandets blingual education, it did mandets that schools take effective measures to overcome the educational challenges faced by non-English apasters (TEA, 2019).
+The Office of Gwill Fights (OCR) interpreted the court's decision as effectively requiring bilingual education unless a school district could prove that another approach would be equally or more effective (Pottinger, 1970).
+The Law Remedies are a set of guidelines instituted in response to the Law Victoria case that mandated school districts to comply with Tritle VI (the title that prohibits descrimination based on mos, color or national origin in programs or activities that receive Federal financial assistancia).
+Though The federal government has never mandated a particular approach to instructing language learners, "the Law Remedies essentially require districts to implement bilingual education programs for LEP students" (Wright 2018)